 If you have an image with cloud-init, you must still follow this procedure to enable cloud-init to communicate with Satellite because cloud-init is disabled by default.

-On the virtual machine that you use to create the image, install the cloud-init, open-vm-tools, and perl packages:
+- 1. On the virtual machine that you use to create the image, install the required packages: - # dnf install cloud-init open-vm-tools perl-interpreter perl-File-Temp - 2.
+Disable network configuration by cloud-init: